Toggle: English / Spanish

 In the early stages of the disease, the exam may be normal or almost normal.
 The condition may take several months to diagnose.
 Asthma and other diseases may cause similar symptoms and must be ruled out.

 Tests may include:

-There is no known cure for pulmonary hypertension.
+There is no cure for pulmonary hypertension.
 The goal of treatment is to control symptoms and prevent more lung damage.
-It is important to treat medical disorders that cause pulmonary hypertension, such as obstructive sleep apnea, lung conditions, and heart valve disorders.
+It is important to treat medical disorders that cause pulmonary hypertension, such as obstructive sleep apnea, lung conditions, and heart valve problems.

 Your doctor will decide which medicine is best for you.
-You will be closely monitored during treatment to watch for side effects and to see how well you are responding to the medication.
-Never stop taking medicines without talking to your doctor.
+You will be closely monitored during treatment to watch for side effects and to see how well you are responding to the medicine.
+Do not stop taking your medicines without talking to your doctor.

 Other important tips to follow:

 - Avoid pregnancy

 - Get a yearly flu vaccine, as well as other vaccines such as the pneumonia vaccine

 - Stop smoking

 How well you do depends on what caused the condition.